winnam/LEDStrip_Chip-Interfacing2023/README.md

 **LEDStrip_FillColor.ino** - I assigned a single color to fill all LEDs in the strip one at a time.
 Once fully filled, they turn off all at once.
 Process is then repeated.
 I put in comments the different color values that can be used if users want to change color.

 I have also included my attempted C code library.
+Unfortunetly, I could not get my code to compile onto the Arduino through this method, however, I will explain what the purpose of each file included was down below.

 **LEDStrip.h** - The attempted library file, where I intially create methods names/variables specifically for pin and LED #.